Deep Reinforcement Learning for Demand Driven Services in Logistics and Transportation Systems: A Survey: Stage 1: Dispatching

+The homogeneous agent formulation avoids common challenges of multi-agent RL, including the exponential decision space of different agents.
+Besides, complicated communication is also avoided since all agents share the same state.
+Even though such a single-policy scheme is not able to handle heterogeneity and to consider individual preference, it is efficient enough in most cases.

-Instead of referring different workers as agents, a request of the complete request list is treated as the agent.
-Yang et al.~\cite{yang2021exploring} models each demand as an agent and train a value network to estimate the values of demands instead of workers.
+Instead of referring different workers as agents, some researchers also treat each request from the complete request list as the agent.
+Yang et al.\cite{yang2021exploring} models each demand as an agent and train a value network to estimate the values of demands instead of workers.
 A separate many-to-many matching process is further executed based on the learned values.
-Since online order matching includes non-stationariness from high dynamics, some literature also attempts to find solutions by concentrating on each time window to transform it into a static problem~\cite{jintao2020learning, wang2019adaptive} following such an agent modeling.
-Ke et al.~\cite{jintao2020learning} models each request as an agent, and all agents share the same policy.
+They compare the framework with several non-learning based methods on a grid-based environment supported by real-world data from Hong Kong.
+Since online order matching includes non-stationariness from high dynamics, some literature also attempts to find solutions by concentrating on each time window to transform it into a static problem\cite{jintao2020learning, wang2019adaptive}.
+Following such an agent modeling, Ke et al.\cite{jintao2020learning} models each request as an agent, and all agents share the same policy.
 The action space of each agent is considered as whether to delay the current request to the next time window for further matching decisions.
-Wang et al.~\cite{wang2019adaptive} train a single agent which represents the entire request list and decides how long the current window lasts.
-In both formulations, eventual matching results are generated by static bipartite graph matching.
+They compared several RL algorithms under such modeling on both a customized toy environment and a simulator based on real-world data.
+Wang et al.\cite{wang2019adaptive} extends the problem scope to generalized dynamic bipartite graph matching and train a single agent which represents the entire request list and decides how long the current window lasts.
+They compare the framework with several online matching baselines using the open sourced GAIA dataset\cite{GAIA}.
+In both formulations above, eventual matching results are generated by static bipartite graph matching.
+Such a request-as-agent modeling scheme focusing on service requests or providers rather than workers benefits from handling the dynamic nature of online order matching.
+Since new requests keep arriving, considering requests as the agents could learn how to optimize the objectives from a global perspective.